Welcome

 Themes

-• Silver, starting with two examples made by John Schuppe in the 1760’s, and including some modern creamers as well
+• Silver, starting with two examples made by John Schuppe in the 1760’s (and later popularuized by Jeeves), and including some modern silver beauties and some I have commissiones.

 • Staffordshire, or more properly 18th and 19th century British cow creamers (with a couple newer ones), plus separate sub-sections on Welsh Ceramics from the potteries in Swansea, and Spill Vases which were made to hold paper tapers or wood slivers used for transferring fire but which also were designed to serve as creamers.